 These drugs are pills that you generally take once a day before your first meal.

-Because SGLT2 inhibitors are a newer medication, there isn't a lot of information about their long-term safety.
+Because SGLT2 inhibitors are a newer medication, there is limited information about their long-term safety.
 And they're only able to lower blood sugar by a small amount, compared with other medications.

 Your doctor might consider an SGLT2 inhibitor if: